 Glossary Term Definition 6 .
+Benefit Limit O .
 Benefit Limit The day, visit or dollar limit maximum that applies to certain Covered Benefits, up to the Allowed Amount, or Recognized Amount, if applicable.
 Once the Benefit Limit has been reached, no more benefits will be paid for such services or supplies.
 If you exceed the Benefit Limit, you are responsible for all charges incurred.
 The Benefit Limits applicable to your Plan are listed in your Schedule of Benefits.
 For Example: If your Plan offers 30 visits per Plan Year or Calendar Year for physical therapy services, once you reach your 30 visit limit for that Plan Year or Calendar Year, no additional benefits for that service will be covered by the Plan.
 7 .
 Calendar Year The one-year period beginning on January 1 for which benefits are purchased and administered.
 Benefits for which limited yearly coverage is provided renew at the beginning of the Calendar Year.
 Benefits for which limited coverage is provided every two years renew at the beginning of every second Calendar Year.
 Benefits under your Plan are administered on either a Plan Year or Calendar Year basis.
 Please see your Schedule of Benefits to determine which type of year your Plan utilizes.
 8 .
 Centers of Excellence Certain specialized services are only covered when received from designated providers with special training, experience, facilities or protocols for the service.
 Centers of Excellence are selected by us based on the findings of recognized specialty organizations or government agencies such as Medicare.
 9 .
-Clinical Stabilization S 24-hour clinically managed post detoxification treatment for adults or adolescents, as defined by the Massachusetts Department of Public Health.
+Clinical Stabilization 24-hour clinically managed post detoxification treatment for adults or adolescents, as defined by the Massachusetts Department of Public Health.
 Clinical Stabilization Services usually follow Acute Treatment Services for substance use disorders.
 Clinical Stabilization Services may include intensive education and counseling regarding the nature of addiction and its consequences, relapse prevention, outreach to families and significant others and after care planning, for individuals beginning to engage in recovery from addiction.
 10 .
 Coinsurance A percentage of the Allowed Amount, or Recognized Amount, if applicable, for certain Covered Benefits that must be paid by the Member.
 Coinsurance amounts applicable to your Plan are stated in your Schedule of Benefits.
 For Example: If the Coinsurance for a service is 20%, you pay 20% of the Allowed Amount while we pay the remaining 80%.
 11 .
 Copayment A fixed dollar amount you must pay for certain Covered Benefits.
 The Copayment is usually due at the time services are rendered or when billed by the provider.
+Your specific Copayment amounts, and the services to which they apply, are listed in your Schedule of Benefits.
 For Example: If your Plan has a \$20 Copayment for outpatient visits, you'll pay \$20 at the time of the visit or when you are billed by the provider.
 12 .
-Cosmetic Services Cosmetic Services are surgery, procedures or treatments that are performed primarily to reshape or improve the individual's appearance.
+Cosmetic Services Cosmotic Comices are surgery managed into an treatment that are marked Cosmetic Services are surgery, procedures or treatments that are performed primarily to reshape or improve the individual's appearance.
 13 .
 Covered Benefit(s) The products and services that a Member is eligible to receive, or obtain payment for, under the Plan.